MIT-Informatics/PreservationSimulation/PaperDraft/ShortOutlineRBL.md

 - Vary the number of copies allocated to independent storage services.
 - Vary sector error rates for small disk errors.
 - Vary auditing strategy, from none to frequent, number of segments per cycle, and whether segment sampling is done with or without replacement.
-- Vary glitches, frequent or rare, minor or major, short or long, affecting the document error rates on single servers.
+- Vary glitches, from frequent to rare, minor to major, short to long, affecting the document error rates on single servers.
-- Vary shocks, frequent or rare, minor or major, short or long, affecting the survival rate(s) of one or more servers at a time.
+- Vary shocks, from frequent to rare, minor to major, short to long, affecting the survival rate(s) of one or more servers at a time.
 - Vary document size and error rate together: larger docs should predictably represent bigger targets for random errors.
 - Each simulation cycle is repeated a number of times with different seeds for the pseudorandom number generator.
-It is initially performed with a modest sample size, approximately twenty; some cases have been sampled with much larger sample sizes for validation.
+It is initially performed with a modest sample size, approximately twenty; some cases have been computed using much larger sample sizes for validation.
 - Simulations are performed with repeatable seeds for the pseudorandom number generator, to enable accurate replication of the experiments.
 - Document size and sector error rate scale linearly and predictably against each other: larger documents are larger targets for randomly placed errors.
 - The size of a storage shelf scales linearly and predictably with the hit/miss rate of randomly placed errors: errors on a full shelf will rarely miss an occupied area; errors on a partially occupied shelf may land in unoccupied areas.